gierens/fitstar-utilization/README.md

 in an [XRDP](http://xrdp.org/) session.

 ## Grafana Dashboard
-The Grafana dashboard can be directly imported from the Grafana webpage: https://grafana.com/grafana/dashboards/17196
+The Grafana dashboard can be directly imported into Grafana with its ID `17196`, the corresponding webpage is: https://grafana.com/grafana/dashboards/17196

 ## License